tomdugal/Caltech-SURF-problems/README.md

 This suggests that the promoter is a negative inducible promoter, regularly bound and repressed by lacI but induced in the presence of allolactose which binds lacI and prevents it binding the promoter.

+nb.
+B0010, another biobrick (http://parts.igem.org/Part:BBa_B0010), a terminator, is also found in both plasmids at bp 5119-5194.

 ### iv.
 Design primers which will be used to distinguish your plasmids via colony PCR.

 Sequence (5'->3')